woleet/woleet-secure-module/README.md

 # Woleet Secure Module

-This module is used by Woleet.ID Server to manage:
+This NodeJS module is used by Woleet.ID Server to manage:
+- key generation functions
-- key generation and import/export functions
+- key import/export functions
-- signature functions
+- signature functions (path derivation is supported)
 - encryption/decryption functions

-The idea is to keep all sensitive data isolated in this module to improve security and to allow different implementations.
+Woleet.ID Server sensitive data are isolated in this module to improve security and ease new implementations.

 ## Prerequisite